Bealby/magnet-fishing/README.md

 - Click through `Home`, `Catch Log`, `Maps`, and `Contact` links, ensuring each, when hovered over turn light grey, and direct you to the correct sections.
-- Click each navigation link and randomaly navigate to other links
+- Click each navigation link and randomly navigate to other links
-- On each navigstion link, ensure, when the logo is clicked, that it redirects to `Home`.
+- On each navigation link, ensure, when the logo is clicked, that it redirects to `Home`.
 - Ensure the Bootstrap navigation collapse feature kicks in on smaller devices and the links continue to work correctly as process above.